Wyangala: 20th century

 By the early 1900s, unreliable river flows were stifling development in the Lachlan Valley.
 In 1902 the Legislative Assembly of New South Wales recognised the need for water conservation.
 Recurrent droughts and their associated effects on waterways were impacting production and causing significant livestock deaths.
 The Assembly considered options to address the problem, including a proposal to build a reservoir at Wyangala.
 Previous surveys of the Lachlan Valley had identified Wyangala as being the only suitable location for a large water storage.
 These early discussions eventually led to the construction of the 1935 dam and the beginnings of present-day Wyangala village.

 1928–1935 dam construction

 To promote development in the region and to provide a reliable water supply, the Burrinjuck Dam and Wyangala Dam were constructed.
-The official sod-turning ceremony to mark the beginning of the A£1.3 million project was performed by the NSW Premier, Sir Thomas Bavin, on 17 December 1928.
+The official sod-turning ceremony to mark the beginning of the £1.3 million project was performed by the NSW Premier, Sir Thomas Bavin, on 17 December 1928.
 The ceremony was not conducted in the usual manner of turning over a sod of soil, it was achieved through the detonation of explosives, removing tonnes of earth and rock.